velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 She snatches the flask, taking huge gulps, almost draining it before she pulls it from her lips, breathing shakily.
 “Th-thank you,” she whispers, upturning the flask and using the rest of the water in a desultory effort to clean her hands and face. _“An ioses tif hare…_ God, it’s been so long…”

-I pull my work-satchel off my shoulder and set it on the floor, unbuckling it.
-“I brought you clothing as well, office vestments in which you might be smuggled free of this place— forgive me if the garments are too large, none here share your size…”
+I pull my work-satchel from my shoulder and set it on the floor, unbuckling it.
+“I brought you clothing as well, office vestments in which you might be smuggled free of this place— forgive me if the garments are too large, none here are fortunate enough to share your delicate size.”

 _“Shalar a uolar!”_ Lishuen grabs for the satchel, pulling out the tightly folded bundle of tunic and trousers.
 She clutches it to her chest with quivering hands and stares up at me.
 “Oh my God.
 Thank you. *Thank you.”*